 The Hack Arts Lab (HAL) provides an open-access laboratory for creative digital fabrication and visualization.
 This makerspace-styled workshop is designed to support a breadth of activity ranging from undergraduate personal projects to faculty-led curricular exploration.

 HAL resources include 3D printers, laser cutters, soldering stations, workbenches and microcomputing tools, all offered at minimal cost.
 Access to HAL resources is managed through the MADD Center Canvas course.
 Self-enrollment in the Canvas course is available via this link.

 Our equipment and facilities are available to University of Chicago students, staff, and faculty for creative projects and teaching uses.
 We support the curricular needs of courses interested in digital fabrication and visualization, as well as self-directed projects.

-We are currently in the midst of a major project to move HAL to be in close proximity to a group of other design and visualization resources, within the university's new Media Arts, Data, and Design (MADD) Center, at which point we will expand its operating hours and tech resources as well.
-The MADD Center will open in late February 2018.
+In 2019, HAL was moved to be in close proximity to a group of other design and visualization resources, within the university's Media Arts, Data, and Design (MADD) Center.

 Kent Lambert, Assistant Director, Hack Arts Lab